Psykotikism/Mutant_Tanks/README.md

 			// Minimum: 1.0 (Closest)
 			// Maximum: 99999.0 (Farthest)
 			"Fling Range"					"500.0"
 		}
+		// The Super Tank receives more damage from bullets and explosions than usual.
+		"Fragile Ability"
+		{
+			// Enable this ability.
+			// 0: OFF
+			// 1: ON
+			"Ability Enabled"				"0"

+			// The Super Tank has 1 out of this many chances to trigger the ability.
+			// Minimum: 1 (Greatest chance)
+			// Maximum: 99999 (Less chance)
+			"Fragile Chance"					"4"

+			// The Super Tank's ability effects last this long.
+			// Minimum: 0.1
+			// Maximum: 99999.0
+			"Fragile Duration"				"5.0"
+		}
 		// The Super Tank makes itself and any other nearby infected invisible, and disarms survivors.
 		// "Ability Enabled" - Any nearby infected turns invisible.